-The information is designed to support children, young people, their parents and carers whilst they are waiting for hospital treatment.
+The information is designed to support children, young people, their parents, and carers whilst they are waiting for hospital treatment.

-Children's dental services operate across Greater Manchester.
-Your child may be under the care of a local community dental service, or our consultant-led team based in the Dental and Children's Hospitals.
+Children's dental services operate across the Tees Valley.
+Your child may be under the care of a local community dental service, or our consultant-led team based in one of the region's hospitals.
 The most common procedure we perform is removal of decayed teeth, but we also offer surgical and comprehensive care such as removal of buried teeth or fillings in adult teeth.